jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 | Certified | 1/60th of the calculated farming TFTs per month |
 | Uncertified| if (30% of capacity is reserved) then 1/60th of the calculated farming TFTs for that month |

+**Note:** Once a node hits 30% capacity reservation within 6 month of the start of farming the past month and the one in which the 30% reservation have been met will be honored with 1/60 of the TFTs for each month.
+From then onwards the node needs to have a minimum of 30% capacity reservation to receive monthly tokens up until a total of 60 month.

 ### Farming TFT calculation